Afifella: Species

-Morphology and Physiology
+Morphology and physiology

-A. marina is an anaerobe that produces hydrogen.
+Afifella marina is an anaerobe that produces hydrogen.
 A. pfennigii is a motile, rod shaped, gram stain negative cell with a length of 1-2 μm and a width of 0.6 μm.
 A. aestuarii is a motile, oval or rod-shaped, gram-stain-negative, oxidase-positive, catalase-negative, pink-coloured phototrophic bacteria.

 Isolation

 The three species of Afifella were isolated from coastal waters.
 A. marina was isolated from marine sponges on the Adriatic shore.
 A. pfennigii was isolated from a benthic microbial mat from a brackish pond located on the Rangiroa atoll in the Tuamotu islands near Australia.
 A. aestuarii was isolated from an estuary near Pata, Gujarat, India.

 Culture and Growth

-A. marina growth on a rhodospirillaceae medium (DSMZ Medium 27), at 25 °C, with 3% NaCl, and is anaerobic in light.
+Afifella marina growth on a rhodospirillaceae medium (DSMZ Medium 27), at 25 °C, with 3% NaCl, and is anaerobic in light.
 A. pfennigii growth on a (DSMZ Medium 27), at 28 °C, supplemented with 1% NaCl and 0.15% NaHCO3, and is anaerobic in light.
 A. aestuarii requires thiamine to grow and is the only Afifella isolate capable of photolithoautotrophic, photoorganoheterotrophic and chemoorganoheterotrophic growth modes.